screaminglineage/migi/README.md

 # Migi

 A collection of libraries for C for ease of use.
 Still in progress.
-Directly include the `.c` file to use.
+Simply include the `.h` file to use.